10-Day New England Road Trip Itinerary

 Start your visit with a tour of The Breakers, the grandest of all the Newport mansions, located on the elaborate estate of Cornelius Vanderbilt.
 Then, explore the grounds of Marble House, another one of Newport’s famous Gilded Age mansions.
 Be sure to also stroll along Bellevue Avenue to see all of the other lavish mansions that line this famous street.

-ⓘ BUDGET TIP: If you take the Newport Scenic Trolley tour, free admission to The Breakers mansion is included.
+ⓘ BUDGET TIP: When you take the Newport Scenic Trolley Tour, you’ll also get free admission to The Breakers mansion.

-In the afternoon, visit the International Tennis Hall of Fame, explore Fort Adams State Park, or relax on one of Newport’s many beaches.
-If you’d prefer to explore Newport itself, cobblestone streets, art galleries, museums, antique shops, and local restaurants await.
+After lunch, you might visit the International Tennis Hall of Fame, explore Fort Adams State Park, or relax on one of Newport’s many beaches.
+And, if you’d rather explore Newport itself, cobblestone streets, art galleries, museums, antique shops, and local restaurants await.

 If you’re a water lover, consider taking a boat ride to Block Island, taking a scenic boat ride around Newport Harbor, or going for a sail on Narragansett Bay.